maartenba/rider-plugin-globaljson/README.md

 [&raquo; See end-to-end demo](https://raw.githubusercontent.com/maartenba/rider-plugin-globaljson/master/docs/plugin-demo.gif)

+*Note:* This plugin is now part of Rider since version 2018.1.1.
+Older versions of Rider can still use the plugin.

 ## Features

 * Adds a solution-level context menu for managing the .NET Core SDK to use (under the `Tools` context menu)